Malaysia: Peninsula and Borneo - July 2006

-Located in Perhentian Kecil, Matahari Chalet, I connect the dives, since July 1, at a reasonable pace of two per day.
+Located in Perhentian Kecil, Matahari ChaletSince July 1st, I have been diving at a reasonable rate of two dives per day.

-Appointment every morning at 8:30 to the club for the briefing, return to 11am, lunch, new dive around 13h, which then leads me to the nap time, 15h.
+Meeting every morning at 8:30 am at the club for the briefing, return around 11 am, lunch, new dive around 1 pm, which leads me then to the nap time, at 3 pm.

-I wallow in my hammock, suspended between the pillars of my new bungalow, and I doze off without difficulty.
+I then wallow in my hammock, suspended between the pillars of my new bungalow, and fall asleep without difficulty.

-I asked to move to a different "cottage" than the one I was assigned when I arrived.
-My new bungalow is less exposed than the other one and far from the noisy TV of the restaurant, but unfortunately closer to the generator...
+I asked to move to another "chalet" than the one I was assigned when I arrived.
+My new bungalow is less exposed to the eyes than the other one and far from the noisy TV of the restaurant, but unfortunately closer to the generator...

-That said, I made myself there, at the buzzing of the generator.
-And then, who says generator, says electricity, light, fan, reloading the iPod ...
+That said, I got used to the hum of the generator.
+And then, who says generator, says electricity, light, fan, recharging of the iPod...

 The dives are nice, but not exceptional.
 A little below what I expected...

 I meet the usual tropical fauna of clown fish, angel fish, triggerfish, balloon fish, fusiliers, barracudas, etc..
 Enough to have fun, all the same!

 But the visibility, which I thought was excellent, given the amazing clarity of the water along the beach, is not so extraordinary during our dives...
 The fault of a storm of several days, which hit before my arrival, explained my dive-master to me.
 The rain run-off disturbed the bottom a bit.

 The dive that I prefer at the moment is the one of Sugar WreckThe wreck of a cargo ship transporting sugar, where a whole friendly fauna has taken up residence.

-I put below a video unearthed on YouTube, which restores the atmosphere (the diver who made it was lucky, him, to have a good visibility).
+Here is a video I found on YouTube, which gives a good idea of the atmosphere (the diver who made it was lucky enough to have a good visibility).

-I dive with Erika, Switzerland who runs the dive shop with her husband Yves.
+I dived there with Erika, the Swiss who runs the dive-shop with her husband Yves.
 They also do photography (see here their website, Natural Scenes).

 And it is thanks to her, who spotted them, that I was able to see these baby sharks, huddled under one of the debris of the hull.